jvegarag/championsmanager/frontend/README.md

 For the sake of simplicity, we chose not to create a component for them.
 One example of reusable component can be found at `TeamFavoriteComponent` used from the list of teams and team detail feature.

+Also, some functionality improvement should have been implemented like the keep the last search in the **Local storage** in order to go back to the previous state after editing or creating a team.

 # Screenshots